 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Related Resources for Maryland Assault Laws

 If you've been charged with assault, your case is ultimately going to come down to the evidence against you; specifically, what the prosecution can prove beyond a reasonable doubt.
 An experienced criminal defense attorney understands how to evaluate evidence and make the strongest argument on your behalf.
-Don't take your chances.
-Instead, reach out to an attorney near you today for a free initial evaluation of your case.
+Don't take your chances; contact a Maryland defense attorney today.

 Contact a qualified attorney.